 Thanks for contributing to The College Monk!
-We’re teaming up with some of the best minds in the world of marketing and sales to educate founders and revenue leaders on their growth strategy.
+We’re teaming up with some of the best minds in the world of marketing and sales to educate founders and revenue leaders on their growth strategies.
 By partnering together, we want to showcase your thought leadership while promoting your brand as a trusted resource in your space.

 With that in mind, here are some guidelines and recommendations for each piece of content that you submit.

 Before you write: What we look for

 In general, posts we accept for guest content fall under the following themes:

 - Higher Education

 - Grad School

 While brainstorming what to write about, ask yourself these questions: